nasa-jpl/ION-DTN/gh-pages/docs/Basic-Configuration-File-Tutorial.md

 `ionstart -i host1.ionrc -l host1.ltprc -b host1.bprc -p host1.ipnrc `

 This command will run the appropriate administration programs, in order, with the appropriate configuration files.
-Don't worry that the command is lengthy and unwieldly; we will show you how to make a more clean single configuration file later.
+Don't worry that the command is lengthy and unwieldy; we will show you how to make a more clean single configuration file later.

 Once the daemon is started, run: